Do you know what financial advisors do, how much their salary is, and how to become a financial advisor or financial planner?

 How to Become a Financial Advisor

-Though it’s not difficult to become a financial advisor in America, there’re certain educational qualifications, personal skills and experience that really matter.
+Though it’s not difficult to become a financial advisor in America, there’re certain educational qualifications, personal skills and experience that matter.
 Here’re the things you’ll need to take to become a certified financial planner.

 University Degree is Main Requirement

 A graduation degree in any stream is the first and foremost requirement if you wish to become a successful financial advisor.
 However, it’s not necessary to hold a Master of Business Administration (MBA) or financial degree to become a financial advisor, though the skills these qualifications impart are very useful.
-You could be a graduate from any stream from any recognized university.
+You could be a graduate of any stream from any recognized university.

 Internship or Traineeship at Financial Institution

 You’ll work alongside experienced financial advisors and meet real-life clients.
-An internship or traineeship also helps develop social network and you learn a lot about various savings and investment plans in the market.
+An internship or traineeship also helps develop a social network and you learn a lot about various savings and investment plans in the market.

 Excellent Interpersonal Skills

-Along with excellent interpersonal skills, you’ll also need good convincing powers and high level skills in math and calculations.
+Along with excellent interpersonal skills, you’ll also need good convincing powers and high-level skills in math and calculations.

 Superb General Knowledge